 -How do I know when a student needs an independent living assessment?

 -Do I need parent consent on an Assessment Plan before conducting transition assessments?

 -Should parent input be included in the transition assessment process?
 How?

 -How do I know if the transition assessment I am using is legally sound and aligned to best practices?

-This option provides a discounted group rate and easier enrollment process for organizations who want to give access to the Transition Assessment module to five or more members to watch on their own time.
-Each staff member will have their own login credentials and have full access to the module for 60-days.
-Moreover, the module comes with a quiz that organizations can choose to make optional or required so that attendees can demonstrate proof of attendance and understanding of the content.
+This option provides a discounted group rate and easier enrollment process for organizations who want to give access to the Transition Assessment training to five or more registrants to watch on their own time.
 To purchase this pricing plan, please complete the Registration Form.
-Once processed, ACES staff will enroll each member in the course and email them directions on how to log in to Transition Assessment module.
+Once processed, ACES will enroll each member in the course and email them directions on how to log in to the training.